Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

 #### PRIMARY KEY

 The `PRIMARY KEY` modifier declares a column or combination of columns as the ID for a given row.
-The database also uses a `PRIMARY KEY` to speed up some search functions that use those fields (see Indexes if you're interested TODO GET LINK FOR THIS).
+The database also uses a `PRIMARY KEY` to speed up some search functions that use those fields (see [Indexes](https://www.postgresql.org/docs/9.1/indexes.html) if you're interested ).
 If used, all primary keys must be unique on the given table.
 This column is also not nullable.

 #### NOT NULL